eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-Before connecting to the gRPC Server, the gRPC Client shall create a To Server Channel for sending commands to the gRPC Server.
+Before connecting to the gRPC Server, the gRPC Client shall create a ToServer Channel for sending commands to the gRPC Server.

 Tags:
 - gRPC_Client